Jansing-JHU/en-525-615-sp22-lab07/README.md

 yourself with float point numbers for this experiment.

 A complete lab report will contain a schematic, a flowchart, a table showing the GPIO pins used, and appropriate output.
+You will specify which keypad you have and how you interfaced it to the board.
+Photos are highly encouraged.
+You should write your lab report as if someone would use it later to repeat/demonstrate your work.

 You are welcome to use the oscilloscope to debug the hardware.
 Document this in your lab report, if needed.